How to Increase Productivity in the Workplace: 7 Key Steps

 Allow staff to salary package:

 Allowing staff to salary package will enable them to reduce the amount of tax they pay.
 This perk is another way to increase employee job satisfaction.
+For example, an employee can salary package their mobile phones, meal entertainment and more.
+They can also package their car via a novated lease.
 Your salary packaging provider will facilitate the process, so there is minimal effort required on your part.

 Introduce additional perks: